-Undoubtedly some of the surviviors hold knowledge of the battle.
+Undoubtedly some of the survivors hold knowledge of the battle.
 Many, hard to recognize for their troubles, became legend to the fledgling civilizations.
-The dracos - the dragons - both humanoid and great wyrms, and the kaygie, the shapeshifting lords who suppress any technology or civilization that begins to rise to the level of the old world - both fear the return to the era of war they still remember.
+The Dracos - the dragons - both humanoid and great wyrms, and the Kai'Gi, the shapeshifting lords who suppress any technology or civilization that begins to rise to the level of the old world - both fear the return to the era of war they still remember.

-Colonies of lost leupos, wolf men, the lowest soldiers in the conflict - outlived their usefulness - adopting families and caring more for their pups than their mission - and the occassional minat seen darting from one cupboard to another before disappearing into the moores through a circle - all the evidence of the war many backwater worlds will ever know.
+Colonies of lost Leupos, wolf men, the lowest soldiers in the conflict - outlived their usefulness - adopting families and caring more for their pups than their mission - and the occasional Minat seen darting from one cupboard to another before disappearing into the moors through a circle - all the evidence of the war many backwater worlds will ever know.
 Space travel is lost to these worlds, and perhaps - for the better.
 For if they knew what waited for them in the darkness - they would never stray from the light.

 What could frighten a god?